University of Bonn: Strategic Partner Universities

 The University of Bonn maintains a variety of relationships with renowned higher education institutions from around the globe.
 In addition to the numerous research collaborations of its scholars, institutes and faculties, the University of Bonn has a cross-faculty partnership network with over 70 higher education institutions worldwide.
-In 2023, Bonn built on its strategic partnerships with its existing partner universities and launched a global university network consisting of Emory University, Hebrew University of Jerusalem, University of St Andrews, and Waseda University to foster collaboration in education, research, leadership and innovation.
+In 2023, Bonn built on its strategic partnerships with its existing partner universities and launched the Global Universities for Societal Impact (GUSI) network consisting of Emory University, Hebrew University of Jerusalem, University of St Andrews, and Waseda University to foster collaboration in education, research, leadership and innovation.